Saturday, June 6th - Sunday, June 7th, 2026

 - Mercy rule:

 - A mercy rule will be in effect for all games.
-The rule shall be 20 runs after four innings and 15 runs after five innings, or any time a team may not mathematically score enough runs to stay in the game, ending the game.
+The rule shall be 15 runs after four innings and 10 runs after five innings, or any time a team may not mathematically score enough runs to stay in the game, ending the game.
+No flip flop rule.

 - Homerun rule: